vivianliang/yo-test-project/README.md

 grunt
 ```
 ---
-Preview production app
+Preview production app:
 ```
 grunt serve:dist
 ```
 ---
-Angular generator also supports creating new views, directives and controllers for you.
+Angular generator also supports creating new views, directives and controllers for you:
 ```
 yo angular:route routeName
 ```